wt-854/lets-get-lunch-fe/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.2.
 Demo <strong>[here](https://lets-get-lunch-fe-wt854.herokuapp.com/)</strong>.

 ## About
 This project is an event and restaurant recommendation web app.
 A user can create events, which will display recommended restaurant applications using [Zomato's API](https://developers.zomato.com/api) based on his/her dietary preferences.
 Other users can subscribe to the event(s) as well as make comments.
 Screenshots of the application are at the end of the readme.
+A test-driven development approach was used when building this project.

 ## Credits
 Credits to [Adam Morgan](https://github.com/atom-morgan) for his [Angular tutorial](https://github.com/theangulartutorial).